2021 Michigan Wolverines football team: Northwestern

 After a bye week, Michigan defeated Northwestern, 33–7, before a crowd of 109,449 at Michigan Stadium.
-For the first time, the teams played for the newly-created George Jewett Trophy, honoring the first black player on both teams.
+For the first time, the teams played for the newly created George Jewett Trophy, honoring the first black player on both teams.
 Michigan and Northwestern had not played since 2018.

 The game began with five drives ending in punts and a scoreless first quarter.
 Late in the first and into the second quarter, Michigan drove 79 yards in 13 plays covering eight-and-a-half minutes.
 Blake Corum scored on a one-yard run.
 Michigan mounted another long drive (55 yards, eight-and-a-half minutes) ending with a 20-yard field goal by Jake Moody.
 Northwestern responded with a quick-strike, 75-yard touchdown run from Evan Hull.
 After Northwester's touchdown, Michigan drove 75 yards in the final two minutes of the half but Mike Sainristil fumbled at the two-yard line.

 On the opening possession of the second half, Michigan drove 74 yards.
 Blake Corum accounted for 45 of the yards on four carries and scored on a five-yard run.
 Ryan Hilinski then led Northwestern on a 59-yard drive but Charlie Kuhbander missed a 39-yard field goal attempt.
 With six minutes remaining in the third quarter, Cornelius Johnson blocked a Northwestern punt, and Caden Kolesaar returned the ball nine yards to the Wildcats' 24-yard line.
 Michigan scored on a 13-yard touchdown run by Hassan Haskins.
 The Wolverines added a 44-yard Jake Moody field goal at the end of the third quarter to extend Michigan's lead to 27–7.

-On the first play of the fourth quarter, DJ Turner intercepted a Hilinski pass, returning it 23 yards to the Northwestern 15-yard line.
+On the first play of the fourth quarter, D. J. Turner intercepted a Hilinski pass, returning it 23 yards to the Northwestern 15-yard line.
 Haskins scored on a four-yard run, and Michigan's attempt for a two point conversion failed.
 Both teams traded fumbles, and Jake Moody missed a 47-yard field goal with 4:17 remaining.

 Michigan rushed for 294 yards in the game, including 119 by Corum and 110 by Haskins.
 McNamara and McCarthy combined for 163 passing yards.
 On defense, the Wolverines held the Wildcats to 233 yards (133 passing, 100 rushing).
 Aidan Hutchinson and David Ojabo shared a sack.